Mikkel Basse: FC Fredericia

 On 11 February 2021, Basse signed a deal for the rest of the season with Danish 1st Division club FC Fredericia.
 In December 2021 it was confirmed, that Basse would leave the club at the end of the month.

 Fremad Amager

 On 31 January 2022, Basse joined Fremad Amager on a deal until June 2022.
+He then extended until June 2024.

+On September 1, 2024, the club confirmed that Basse was leaving the club as his contract had expired and could not be extended as the club was subject to some financial restrictions that made it not possible.

+Nykøbing FC

+On February 8, 2025, Basse moved to Danish 2nd Division side Nykøbing FC, where his younger brother, Oliver Basse, had also just joined.
+Basse was given a deal until the end of the season.
+He left the club again at the end of the season.